-- Web beacons are what makes it possible for Dynamics 365 for Marketing to detect when a marketing email messages has been opened by a recipient.
-The beacon is a transparent, 1x1 pixel, remote image that Dynamics 365 for Marketing embeds in each marketing email it sends.
-The image link is unique for each message, and includes not only the URL of the image to load, but also an ID that Dynamics 365 uses to identify the message and the contact it was sent to.
-The actual web-beacon image is stored on the Dynamics 365 server, so each time a contact opens a message and loads its images, Dynamics 365 logs which message was opened and by whom and then returns the image.
+- Web beacons are what makes it possible for Dynamics 365 Marketing to detect when a marketing email messages has been opened by a recipient.
+The beacon is a transparent, 1x1 pixel, remote image that Dynamics 365 Marketing embeds in each marketing email it sends.
+The image link is unique for each message, and includes not only the URL of the image to load, but also an ID that Dynamics 365 Marketing uses to identify the message and the contact it was sent to.
+The actual web-beacon image is stored on the Dynamics 365 Marketing server, so each time a contact opens a message and loads its images, Dynamics 365 Marketing logs which message was opened and by whom and then returns the image.

 - Website clicked

-- A website click is recorded each time somebody clicks a link on a page that includes a Dynamics 365 website tracking script.
-This includes both marketing pages hosted by Dynamics 365 and external pages that host a form or tracking script created with Dynamics 365 for Marketing.
+- A website click is recorded each time somebody clicks a link on a page that includes a Dynamics 365 Marketing website tracking script.
+This includes both marketing pages hosted on a Dynamics 365 Portal and external pages that host a form or tracking script created with Dynamics 365 Marketing.
 The feature uses a cookie to uniquely identify each web browser that visits a site, but each visitor is anonymous until he or she submits a marketing page with form values that match an existing contact or create a new one.
 If a known contact switches to a new device, a new browser, or to private-browsing mode, website visits will again be recorded as anonymous until that contact submits a marketing page using that device/browser combination.

 - Website visited

-- Dynamics 365 records a website visit each time somebody loads a page that includes a website tracking script created using Dynamics 365 for Marketing.
-This includes both marketing pages hosted by Dynamics 365 and external pages that host a form or tracking script created with Dynamics 365 for Marketing.
+- Dynamics 365 Marketing records a website visit each time somebody loads a page that includes a website tracking script created using Dynamics 365 Marketing.
+This includes both marketing pages hosted on a Dynamics 365 Portal and external pages that host a form or tracking script created with Dynamics 365 Marketing.
 The feature uses a cookie to uniquely identify each web browser that visits a site, but each visitor is anonymous until he or she submits a marketing page with form values that match an existing contact or create a new one.
 If a known contact switches to a new device, a new browser, or to private-browsing mode, website visits will again be recorded as anonymous until that contact submits a marketing page using that device/browser combination.